A Brief Discussion on the Application and Insights of Flag Enums

 // has6 = false

 bool has6 = (Permissions.All & Permissions.ExcludeDelete) == Permissions.ExcludeDelete;HasFlag: A method added to Enum in .NET Framework 4.0.
-Internally, it still uses the logic described above.
+It internally uses the logic described above to perform the check.
 The results are as follows:

 // has1 = true